 You must always stay on top of your risk exposure.
 If you can continuously save in retirement while doing something to keep you active that makes money, all the better.

-If you can retire in a bear market, then your finances will have been thoroughly battle tested so you can remain retired forever.
-Besides, when times are bad, it’s easier to leave things behind.
+If you can retire in a bear market, then your finances will have been thoroughly battle tested.
+Therefore, you can likely remain retired forever.
+Besides, when times are bad, it's easier to leave things behind.